 The Madness of 2020

 Well, what a year!
-There have been many negatives for sure but also some positives too.
+There have been many negatives for sure but, there have been some positives too.
 I really hope everyone has been managing during this tough time!
-Normally I'd post frequently throughout the year but since there isn't as much to report back or as many sessions to share, I may as well giver you a little round out of the year.
-I can imagine a lot of you will feel the same about how the days and weeks have merged into each other so, one day I can look back at this a remember how the year folder.
+Normally I'd post frequently throughout the year but since there isn't as much to report back or as many sessions to share, I may as well give you a little round up of the year.
+I can imagine a lot of you will feel the same about how the days and weeks have merged into each other.
+So, one day I can look back at this a remember how the year folded.
 It seems like a lifetime ago now but I did actually have a great start to 2020!
 In February I was commissioned by Hug Pet Food to photography vibrant studio headshot of cats and dogs - you can visit my last blog post to find out more!

-As everything progressed, I was extremely saddened by the fact I had to cancel all my bluebell sessions however I was then lucky enough to be contacted by another pet business to create some new images for their website.
+As I was coming to the end of my current project, we entered the first national lockdown.
+I was extremely saddened by the fact I later had to cancel all my bluebell sessions in April/May ,however, I was then lucky enough to be contacted by another pet business to create some new images for their website.
 When lockdown began to ease, I was able to get started on this new and rather large project.
-Luckily the largest part of the job and my first priority didn't include dogs, it was all product shots and I could comfortably and safely do this at home.
+Luckily the largest part of the job, and my first priority didn't include dogs, it was all product shots and I could comfortably and safely do this at home.